wdiechmann/jobs/README.md

 17.		make the gem a mountable Rails Engine - following the [Rails Engine Guide](http://edgeguides.rubyonrails.org/engines.html) transposing the blorgh to jobs
 	- watch out for engine test\_helper.rb not set up correct - see https://github.com/rails/rails/issues/4971 and the b72ecc0 and 2317655 commits
 18.		cleaning up test/dummy/db and .gitignore and bump version to .5
+19.		made TravisCI build - and Coveralls show test coverage - on JRuby and MRI